YourePrettyGood/PseudoreferencePipeline/README.md

 Once wrapped, then you can simply call:
 `[path to PseudoreferencePipeline]/indexDictFai.sh [wrapped FASTA]`

-This will index your reference genome for use with BWA and STAR, create a sequence dictionary as used by GATK, and create a FASTA index (.fai file).
+This will index your reference genome for use with BWA by default, create a sequence dictionary as used by GATK, and create a FASTA index (.fai file).

+If you're not using BWA for mapping, the full usage for `indexDictFai.sh` is:
+`[path to PseudoreferencePipeline]/indexDictFai.sh [wrapped FASTA] [mapper] [annotation]`

+Values for `[mapper]` with tested support include `BWA` and `STAR`.
+Other untested values include `BT2` (bowtie2), `MM2` (minimap2), and `HISAT2` (HISAT2), however these mappers haven't been implemented in the `MAP`, `PBMAP`, and `STAR` tasks yet.

+The `[annotation]` option is currently untested, but intended for future support of annotation-aware RNAseq mapping (e.g. with STAR or HISAT2).

 Once your reference genome(s) are indexed, you can proceed with the main pipeline.

+## How to run the parallel parts of the PseudoreferencePipeline:

-The main wrapper workhorse is slurmArrayCall_v2.sh, which gets called by your SBATCH script, and performs the specified job on a sample specified by a line in a metadata TSV file.
+The main wrapper workhorse is `slurmArrayCall_v2.sh`, which gets called by your SBATCH script, and performs the specified job on a sample specified by a line in a metadata TSV file.

 Note: In the case when you don't have SLURM available, you can use localArrayCall_v2.sh in a call to GNU Parallel (see the end of this README for details).
 Hypothetically, localArrayCall_v2.sh could work for array submissions for any job engine, including SLURM, as long as an environment variable is available to indicate the current task number (like SLURM_ARRAY_TASK_ID for SLURM).
 However, only GNU parallel has been tested with localArrayCall_v2.sh.
+In fact, I'll be updating `slurmArrayCall_v2.sh` such that it's simply a wrapper for `localArrayCall_v2.sh` in the near future.

 Take a look at the `SBATCH_template_*.sbatch` files for examples of how to make your SBATCH submission scripts to run this pipeline.

-The metadata TSV file consists of 3 or 4 columns per line:
+The typical mapping, IR, and variant calling metadata TSV file consists of 3 or 4 columns per line:
 1. A prefix to use for all intermediate and final output files
 1. The path to the **wrapped** reference genome FASTA
 1. The first read file for the sample (typically a gzipped FASTQ)